adivenuxx/notification-service/README.md

-# 📬 Notification Service – Backend
+#  Notification Service – Backend

-A Node.js-based backend service that allows users to send and retrieve notifications using REST APIs.
+A Node.js microservice for handling notifications using Apache Kafka for real-time, event-driven delivery.
+This service allows creating, reading, and managing notifications, leveraging Kafka topics for scalable and reliable message streaming.

-## 🚀 Features
+##  Features

-- ✅ POST `/notifications`: Send a notification (type: `in-app`, `email`, `sms`)
+-Send notifications using Kafka as the message broker.
+-Receive notifications in real time via Kafka consumer.
+-Mark notifications as read/unread.
-- ✅ GET `/users/:id/notifications`: Retrieve all notifications for a user
+-Retrieve and count notifications for a specific recipient.
-- ✅ Dummy queue simulation with retry
-- ✅ In-memory data store (no database)
-- ✅ Modular code structure (routes, utils, db)
+-Microservice architecture for scalability and maintainability.

 ## 🧱 Tech Stack

 - Node.js
-- Express.js
-- Body-Parser
-- CORS
+-Apache Kafka
+-Express.js
+-Prisma (for database)
+-dotenv

 ## 📁 Folder Structure